MindfulMinun/benjic.xyz/src/b/yt-for-me.md

 ---
+layout: layouts/post
 title: yt-for-me
+desc: >
-desc: yt-for-me was a project I wrote in 2019, designed to be a YouTube clone with download capabilites.
+    yt-for-me was a project I wrote in 2019, designed to be a YouTube clone with download capabilities.
-layout: layouts/base
+tags:
+    - post
+    - project
+date: 2021-03-11 12:00:00-05
 # eleventyExcludeFromCollections: true
----

-# {{ title }} – writeup

-[yt-for-me] was a project I wrote in 2019, designed to be a YouTube clone with download capabilites.

 ---

 The backend uses Express and Mustache for templating.
 It's available in both English and Spanish.
 It uses a vanilla JS stack, without any frameworks.
 The app consists of 3 different views: the homepage, the search view, and the video view.
 I chucked my code so that only scripts critical for loading this specific view are loaded, and all other scripts are are async + deferred.